chooper/charleshooper.net/source/_posts/2019-10-04-what-the-hell-same-operand-comparisons-on-intel-architecture.markdown

 ---
-layout: post title: "What the hell: Same-operand comparisons on Intel architecture" date: 2019-10-04 21:37 comments: true categories:
+title: "What the hell: Same-operand comparisons on Intel architecture"
+layout: post
+date: 2019-10-04 21:37
+comments: true
+categories:
 - Infosec
 ---
 #

-I was reading _The Shellcoder's Handbook_ and, in chapter one, the author discusses how being able to recognize C-like language constructs in assembly code as an important skill.
+I was reading _The Shellcoder's Handbook_ and, in chapter one, the author discusses how being able to recognize C-like language constructs in assembly code is an important skill.

-There is one example that was throwing me for a loop and I just couldn't seem to understand what was going on despite reading all I could (especially references on the `or`, `test`, `cmp`, and `jxx` instructions).
+There was one example that was throwing me for a loop and I just couldn't seem to understand what was going on.
+This was despite all the reading that I could (especially references for the `or`, `test`, `cmp`, and `jxx` instructions).

-So I started writing this blog post but, by the time I finished, I _think_ I figured it all out but I'm publishing this anyway in the hopes that somebody corrects me if I'm wrong!
+So I started writing this blog post and, by the time I finished, I _think_ I figured it all out!
+I'm publishing it anyway though in the hopes that somebody corrects me if I'm wrong!

 Okay, so, here's the C code that the book wanted me to recognize: